 |Infected Mosquitoes||None||WNV; Highland J||EEE|

 |Age of Mosquitoes||Newly emerged adults||Newly emerged - 2 wks||> 2 wks***|

 |- Month||November - June||July, October||August, September|

-Source: Rhode Island Department of Health in collaboration with RI DEM and University of Rhode Island
+Rhode Island Department of Health in collaboration with the Department of Environmental Management and University of Rhode Island